intersystems-community/irisdemo-demo-htap/README.md

 ## 8 - How much space does InterSystems IRIS take on disk?

 I filled up a 70Gb DATA file system after ingesting 171,421,000 records.
-That would mean that each records would take an avergage of 439 bytes (rounding up).
+That would mean that each record would take an average of 439 bytes (rounding up).

 I also filled 100% of my first journal directory and about 59% of the second.
-Both filesystems had 100Gb which means that 171,421,000 would take about 159Gb of journal space or that each records would take an average of 996 bytes.
+Both filesystems had 100Gb which means that 171,421,000 would take about 159Gb of journal space or that each record would take an average of 996 bytes.

 ## 9 - Architecture of the HTAP Demo